wp-plugins/simple-maintenance-mode/readme.txt

 *  More color options for the fonts so you can customize the text even more
 *  And more...

+Don't let work on your site without using this maintenance mode plugin.
+It will let your users know you are temporarily down for maintenance.

 *  [Upgrade to the Pro Version!](http://www.thinklandingpages.com/landingpage/wordpress-maintenance-mode-plugin/?utm_source=wordpress%20repository&utm_medium=repository&utm_campaign=upgrade%20maintenance%20mode%20repo%20bottom)

 == Installation ==